Licensing Sex Establishments

 Tacit consent means that if we have not dealt with applications within the target period then the application can be deemed to have been granted/approved.

 Please note that tacit consent does not apply in respect of this application.
 It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact it.
-You can do this online if you applied through the UK Welcomes service or use the contact details below.Complaints / Enquiries
+If you have not heard from the local authority within a reasonable period, please contact us.
+You can do this online if you applied through the UK Welcomes Service or use the contact us page.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Adviceguide will give you advice.
+If that has not worked, if you are located in the UK, Citizens Advice Bureau will give you advice.
 From outside the UK contact the UK European Consumer Centre.